Thinkwise/docs/docs/indicium/installation.md

 If you are getting "401 - Unauthorized" results for a user \(i.e., if the browser keeps prompting you to log in\) and you are certain that the specified credentials are correct, then please check if the authentication method of the user is set correctly.
 In particular, when using domain credentials, the authentication method should be Windows, not RDBMS.

-### 402 - Application not found
+### 404 - Application not found

-If an application URL \(e.g., [https://server/indicium/api/myAppl](https://server/indicium/api/myAppl)\) gives the result “402 - Application not found”, and you are certain that the URL is correct, please ensure that the user that you are using to log in as has access to the application in IAM.
+If an application URL \(e.g.,<https://server/indicium/iam/myAppl/>\) gives the result "404 - Application not found", and you are certain that the URL is correct, please ensure that the user that you are using to log in as has access to the application in IAM.

+When accessing an application present in the Software Factory \(e.g., <https://server/indicium/sf/myAppl/>\), ensure the user logged on to Indicium has this application activated.

 ## Running Indicium in Development mode